You’re Always Working

 You might think that being able to fire off work emails in the middle of the night makes you extra productive.
 But I suppose you might be wrong.
 Being constantly connected to work makes you less effective during the work day.
 After all, If you don’t finish a task at the office.
 No worries, you can do it on your phone later.

 You Can’t Sleep

 Science says that the bluish light from smartphone screens interferes with your ability to get a good night’s sleep.
 That’s right.
-Your phone actually makes you less productive…at sleeping.
+Your phone actually makes you less productive, at sleeping.

-Are push notifications actually useful?
+Are push notifications actually helpful?
 Do you really need to know every single time someone likes one of your pictures on Facebook?
 Probably not.
 And those constant interruptions are probably not great for getting work done.

 You don’t even have to be using your phone for it to affect your productivity.
 The mere presence of your smartphone is distracting, according to researchers at the University of Southern Maine.